-You will need a minimum of six GCSEs at grade 4 or above, including English and/or Maths.
+You will need a minimum of six GCSEs at grade 4 or above, including English Language.
 Please note that grade 5 or better in English and Maths may be required by some universities.
-In addition, you may be required to have a Grade 6 or better in the subject or related subjects you wish to study at A-level.
+In addition, you may be required to have a Grade 6 or better in the subject or related subjects you wish to study at Level 3.
 Please see the individual subject listings for details.